History of the Telstra Research Laboratories

 Fortran was the main language used, but the CDC supplied 2 pass compiler had so many limitations and bugs that it was re-written by Arthur Thiess within the Laboratories, and a copy was given to CDC for the benefit of other 160A users.

 One of the early tasks for the 160A computer was the design of special filters to enhance the group delay transmission characteristics of data lines used in the NASA space program.
 The Laboratories later received NASA recognition for their efforts.

 One interesting use for the 160A computer was in a study of the amplitude statistics of a speech signal.
-The idea was to use a commercial PCM system to produce a coded stream of voice samples (7-bit coding, 8000 samples per second) and build an interface that would pull one channel out of the 1,544 Mbps stream and insert it into the 160A and store it on mag tape in real time.
+The idea was to use a commercial Pulse Code Modulation (PCM) system to produce a coded stream of voice samples (7-bit coding, 8000 samples per second) and build an interface that would pull one channel out of the 1,544 Mbps stream and insert it into the 160A and store it on mag tape in real time.
 The stored samples would then be analysed later at leisure.
 The timing constraints arising from the combination of the 125 microsecond intervals between samples, the processor speed, and the start/stop times of the mag tapes meant that some tricks were needed.

 There wasn't time to analyse each sample as it arrived, so they had to be stored on tape.